CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/OPS.1.1.2 Proper IT Administration.md

 For the IT administrators deployed, suitable further education measures SHOULD be taken to ensure that they are always state-of-the-art.
 It should also take into account technical developments that have not yet begun, but which may become relevant to the institution in the foreseeable future.
 The training measures SHOULD be supported by a training plan and take into account the entire team, so that all required qualifications in the team are multiple.

-Administrators SHOULD regularly check the security of the systems, services and protocols they are looking after, especially current threats and security measures.
+Administrators SHOULD keep up to date with the security of the systems, services and protocols they manage, especially current threats and security measures.

 #### OPS.1.1.2.A11 Documentation of IT Administration Activities [IT Operations]